Kelvinside Hillhead Parish Church, Glasgow: Building

 The building was designed by the architect James Sellars and completed in 1876.
-It is modelled on the Sainte-Chapelle in Paris.
+It is modelled on Sainte-Chapelle in Paris.
 The church is located in Observatory Road, Hillhead.
 It is a Category A listed building.

-The nine windows with stained glass panels in the main body of the church include a window by Victorian artist Sir Edward Burne-Jones and the most recent Te Deum Laudamus window by Sadie McLellan installed in 1958.
+The nine windows with stained glass panels in the main body of the church include a window by Victorian artist Sir Edward Burne-Jones.
+The most recent window, "Te Deum Laudamus," was created by Sadie McLellan and installed in 1958.

-The gallery organ was built in 1876 by Henry Willis and twice rebuilt further by Willis and Sons in 1906 and 1930.
+The gallery organ was built in 1876 by Henry Willis; it was twice rebuilt further by Willis and Sons in 1906 and 1930.
 The original installation was in the recess at the back of the west gallery under the rose window, as designed by the organist Dr A.E.
 Peace.
-In 1906 the choir organ became enclosed and the action was changed to tubular-pneumatic.
+In 1906 the choir organ was enclosed and the action was changed to tubular-pneumatic.
 In 1930 there was a major refit of pipes, which were moved to their present locations.

-The building was completely reroofed in 2017-2018 in a project overseen by Page & Park Architects and improvements to flashing, pointing and guttering were also made.
+The building was completely reroofed in 2017-2018 in a project overseen by Page & Park Architects.
+Improvements to flashing, pointing and guttering were also made.